Please join us for an exclusive first look on Friday 19 June from 18:00–20:00 with speeches commencing around 18:30.

 Please note all visitors between 17:00-18:00 will be encouraged to join in with mask-wearing for the safety of others attending.

 Built through participation and shared experience, this iteration was developed with members of the Wakefield community.
-Each participant is invited to share a song that takes them back to the place they first called home.
+Each participant is invited to share a song that transports them to the place they first called home.
 These songs form the foundation of the work, bringing together individual memories into a wider collective portrait.

 The project is inspired by the artist’s own family history of migration from Eastern Turkey to London, and an interest in how songs are carried across borders while remaining rooted in the places they were first sung.